TechnikEmpire/Divert.Net/README.md

+## Notice
+You may be interested in my other project, which is a simple PInvoke class for WinDivert.
+It does require unsafe code, but it's much less hassle than using this library.
+You can find it [here on github](https://github.com/TechnikEmpire/DivertPInvoke).

 # Divert.Net

 .NET Wrapper for [WinDivert](https://github.com/basil00/Divert), available under the very permissive MIT License.
 It should be noted that the library that this project wraps, WinDivert, is [licensed differently](https://github.com/basil00/Divert/blob/master/LICENSE).
 Don't forget to respect the license of WinDivert.